fccn/wt-translate/README.md

 ### Utils folder

-The utils folder contains a php script that calls configures and calls the gettext twig parser.
-This file is called by the Makefile and needs to be located in **[project_root]/utils/make_php_cache_files.php**.
-After copying the file to that location you can adapt it to fit your needs.
-To add twig extensions or filters edit the **[project_root]/utils/TwigConfigLoader.php**.
+When using the Twig integration, there will be a point where it is necessary to extract the template strings.
+Unfortunately, the xgettext utility does not understand Twig templates natively.
+For that reason the script in **[project_root]/utils/make_php_cache_files.php** converts Twig templates to PHP files, so that xgettext can be called on the template cache instead.
+The script requires Twig to be configured in the same way as is it used on the application.
+You can add the required Twig extensions and filters in the **[project_root]/utils/TwigConfigLoader.php** file.

 ## Configuration